rebeclem/aphids/treebuilding.md

 Although concatenation methods can give reliably tree inferences, especially with a large amount of genes, it is also a good idea to infer a species tree using individual gene trees.
 To do this, we will use [ASTRAL-III](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2129-y).
 * To run astral, we need to download the javascript from the [Astral III github page](https://github.com/smirarab/ASTRAL/raw/master/Astral.5.7.8.zip).
 Then, copy this to the cluster using the following: `rsync -avh Astral rebecca.clement@ceres.scinet.usda.gov:/90daydata/aphid_phylogenomics/becca/scripts`.
 * The input of astral should be gene trees in the Newick format.
-We can use [PASTA](https://github.com/smirarab/pasta/blob/master/pasta-doc/pasta-tutorial.md) to estimate sequence alignments and gene trees at the same time (uses MAFFT and SATe).
-Allocate an interactive node `salloc`, load the java module `module load java`, then activate the virtual environment `source ~/90day_aphid/conda_env/virt_test/bin/activate`.
-Run `python setup.py develop` to set it up.
-* In the complete directory run [pasta.sh](scripts/pasta.sh) to make alignments and trees of all the genes.
-*
+* First, let's make partition files for each of the alignments of fasta files that we made in the last step using the file [get_iqtree_partitions_for_prot_coding_genes.py](scripts/get_iqtree_partitions_for_prot_coding_genes.py)
+* Next, we need to split the names of the fasta files into groups of 999. so that we can run iqtree on them with the partition files.
+* Finally, we will combine the trees into one file so we can run them through ASTRAL.